CenturyLinkCloud/PublicKB/Runner/ssh-service.md

 ### CREATE KEYPAIR <a id="CreateKeypair"></a>

-Creates SSH Keypair and you can also deploy those credentials to CenturyLink servers in a given account, so the keys can be used to authenticate these servers when executing runner jobs.
+Creates an SSH Keypair and allows you to deploy those credentials to CenturyLink servers in your account.
+The key can then be used to authenticate to these resources when executing a Runner Job.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 **When to use it**